Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/2-network-architecture/4-topology-multiple-vpc-central-combine-vpc.md

 - **VPC Peering**
 - **Transit Gateway** - This also requires you to create/maintain additional route tables within the Combine VPC to route traffic to/from the Transit Gateway.
 - **PrivateLink** - Combine can expose an AWS PrivateLink services for all emulated endpoints.
 A Workload VPC can instantiate a AWS PrivateLink VPC Endpoint to communicate with Combine. _NOTE: This does not provide AirGap emulation to the Workload VPC._
 - **Public Load Balancer** - Combine can expose a public load balancer that allows.
-This is supported but not recommended.
+This is not recommended.